judy2k/doc-to-md/README.md

 ## What does it actually do?

 - Firstly, the script will identify any code blocks (formatted using Fira Code, Roboto Mono, Source Code Pro, or Courier New) and will identify them as code blocks in the resulting Markdown.
+- Some basic heuristics are used to annotate code blocks as python code
+- Inline code can be correctly identified using backticks (the same as Markdown itself) or formatting (any spans marked with a code font).
 - Empty paragraphs are removed
-- Some basic heuristics are used to annotate code blocks as python code
 - Hyperlinks are correctly extracted from Google's nasty tracking links.
-- Inline code can be correctly identified using backticks (the same as Markdown itself).
-- Identifies inline code from formatting, as well as backticks.
-- Ensures bold and italic formatting is maintained where possible.
+- Bold and italic formatting is maintained where possible.

 ## Installation